Hempsted Playgroup and Toddlers

 Send Application Forms

-Upon receiving a request for an application form, the chairperson should send application forms (photocopy out of PATA pack) with a covering letter reminding the applicant of the closing date.
+Upon receiving a request for an application form, the Manager should send application forms (photocopy out of PATA pack) with a covering letter reminding the applicant of the closing date.

 Sort through the applicants

 We welcome applications from all sections of the community.
 Applicants will be considered on the basis of their suitability for the vacancy, regardless of age, gender, culture, religious belief, ethnic origin, disability, gender reassignment, pregnancy and maternity, sexual orientation, marital status or civil partnerships. (inclusion, Diversity and Equality policy)

 The chairperson, secretary and treasurer need to sort through the applications after the closing date and decide which applicants seem most suitable for the vacancy.

 The Manager should contact both referees whom the applicant has named, and find out about the applicants previous working relationships and effectiveness of their work.
 If all references are good, the applicant is contacted to arrange an interview date.

 All people who work directly with children will be expected to declare convictions, cautions, court orders, reprimands or warnings which may affect their suitability to work with children (whether received before or during their employment at the setting (Statutory framework for the Early Years Foundation Stage 2017 section 3.11)